Baron de Richemont: Arrest and trial (1833-1834)

 Hébert was considered a suspect in the investigation of the republican plots of the Society for the Rights of Man.
 He was arrested in August 1833 on the order of the prefect of police, Henri Gisquet, who at that time confiscated a clumsily-coded planner, several political pamphlets, and a secret printing press used for several publications, including the autobiography of the so-called Louis XVII (possibly edited by the mysterious "Saint-Edme").
 He also confiscated a "letter to the deputies" signed with the pseudonym "Jean Bonhomme," which was said to contain an insult to the king.
 Imprisoned at Sainte-Pélagie, Hébert was taken to Lyon to be confronted by witnesses.
 The inquest, the confrontations, and the simple cryptological analysis of the planner allowed the authorities to retrace Henri Hébert's movements and actions since his arrival in Rouen in 1826.

 The trial of Hébert and his accomplices took place from 30 October to 5 November 1834, at the Assize Court of the Seine.
 Among the witnesses called to the stand was the last person responsible for guarding the dauphin, an old building-painter named Étienne Lasne (1756–1841).
 He confirmed that the true son of Louis XVI had died in his arms at the Temple Prison in 1795.
 During the October 31st session, a man called Morel de Saint-Didier, an emissary of Naundorff, spoke up to defend Naundorff's legitimacy and to accuse Hébert of being an impostor.

-The defense couldn't find witnesses capable of supporting the survivalist theory.
-Alexandre Andryane admitted that the pseudo-Duke of Normandy who he'd seen in Milan could have been Hébert but didn't confirm any of his other claims.
-A Doctor Rémusat affirmed that he'd taken the testimony of Marie-Jeanne Simon, but the words of Louis XVII's jailer's widow, who'd died 15 years earlier in a hospice, didn't carry much weight, especially since the Simons had left the Temple in January 1794.
+The defense could not find witnesses capable of supporting the survivalist theory.
+Alexandre Andryane admitted that the pseudo-Duke of Normandy who he had seen in Milan could have been Hébert but did not confirm any of his other claims.
+A Doctor Rémusat affirmed that he had taken the testimony of Marie-Jeanne Simon, but the words of Louis XVII's jailer's widow, who had died 15 years earlier in a hospice, did not carry much weight, especially since the Simons had left the Temple in January 1794.
 Hébert had originally dated his supposed escape to June 1794 before changing his version of events.

 Having dismissed the accusation of a plot against the king and of fraud (for lack of complaints from any victims), the jury found Hébert guilty of all the other charges, including a plot against the State and press-related crimes.